 At the End of the Year

 Spending account claims must be entered within a specified time at the end of each benefit year (usually on December 31st) in order to be reimbursed.
 For most plans, there is a three (3) month window during which all claims from the previous year must be submitted.
-By the end of March, all claims should be entered in order to be considered for reimbursement.
+If this is the case, then by the end of March, all claims should be entered in order to be considered for reimbursement.

 At Termination of Employment

 When an employee is terminated, they have a grace period during which they can submit any spending account claims that were incurred during their employment.
-Again, a common grace period is 30 days, but employees should always confirm with their employer or plan administrator regarding the amount of time they have to submit their claims.
+A common grace period is 30 days.
+But employees should always confirm with their employer or plan administrator regarding the amount of time they have to submit their claims.

 Carry-Forward Options and Rules